teancom/codex/aws.md

 The **Access Key ID** / **Secret Key ID** are used to get access to the Amazon Web Services themselves.
 In order to properly deploy on EC2 over SSH, we'll need to create an **EC2 Key Pair**.
-This will be used as we bring up the initial NAT and Bastion Host instances.
-And is the SSH key you'll use to connect from your local machine to the Bastion.
+This will be used as we bring up the initial NAT and bastion host instances.
+And is the SSH key you'll use to connect from your local machine to the bastion.

 **NOTE**: Make sure you are in the correct region (top-right corner of the black menu bar) when you create your **EC2 Key Pair**.
 Otherwise, it just plain won't